dahuatechnologies/dahuatechnologies/README.md

 ---

-**A professional CAD principles displaying a highly detailed 3A model of a human bust face.**
+**The 5 Axis professional CAD principles displaying a highly detailed model of a human bust face.**

 ---